AxonFramework/AxonFramework/README.md

 * When ready, you can quickly and easily start your very own Axon Framework based application at https://start.axoniq.io/.
   Note that this solution is only feasible if you want to stick to the Spring ecosphere.
 * The [reference guide](https://docs.axoniq.io) explains all of the components maintained within Axon Framework's products.
-* If the guide doesn't help, our [forum](https://discuss.axoniq.io/) provides a space to ask questions you have during development.
+* If the guide doesn't help, our [forum](https://discuss.axoniq.io/) provides a place to ask questions you have during development.
 * The [hotel demo](https://github.com/AxonIQ/hotel-demo) shows a fleshed-out example of using Axon Framework.
 * The [code samples repository](https://github.com/AxonIQ/code-samples) contains more in-depth samples you can benefit from.